ania789/fitapp/README.md

 * Firebase

 # Components of app
-- login/register: The user can log to account or create a new account.
+- Login/register: The user can log to account or create a new account.
 Check if the email exists in the database, validation of email, the password must have at least 6 characters

 ![Alt text](https://github.com/ania789/fitapp/blob/master/images/register-erroe.png "Optional Title")

-- user detail: After register users have to add information such as age, height, weight, sex, activity, and purpose
+- User detail: After register users have to add information such as age, height, weight, sex, activity, and purpose

 ![Alt text](https://github.com/ania789/fitapp/blob/master/images/user-detail.PNG "Optional Title")